-The Masters in Religious Studies is an accelerated 10-15 month program that provides opportunities for students with a previous background in the academic study of religion to expand their knowledge of the social, cultural, and historical contexts of religion, develop in-depth knowledge of religious practices, and acquire proficiency in Christian leadership and ministry.
+The Masters in Religious Studies is an accelerated 12-15 month program that provides opportunities for students with a previous background in the academic study of religion to expand their knowledge of the social, cultural, and historical contexts of religion, develop in-depth knowledge of religious practices, and acquire proficiency in Christian leadership and ministry.
 The student wishing to receive an Masters degree is required to take a minimum of 40 credit hours of coursework.

 Masters Research Requirement: Each student shall identify a potential research topic of interest which shall be approved by the Dean or designated research paper supervisor.
 Research topics should be closely related to the coursework studied in the Masters program.
 The research paper must follow the established research guidelines and formatting.
 The paper will be evaluated on a "Satisfactory/Not-Satisfactory" basis by the research paper supervisor and a second evaluator, suggested by the supervisor.

 RES 101 RESEARCH METHODS [required independent study]

 APO 101 APOLOGETICS